We aim to deliver our programme in line with our core values of Integrity, Objectivity, and Fairness.

 The Chief Inspector's three year Plan (the Plan) outlines how HM Fire Service Inspectorate in Scotland (HMFSI) will meet its statutory purpose to inquire into the efficiency and effectiveness of the Scottish Fire and Rescue Service (SFRS) to assist in its continuous improvement.

 This Plan describes the role and function of the Inspectorate, along with our strategy and priorities for the inspection of the SFRS.

-Within our programme of work, we focus on two main types of inspections.
-Firstly, we undertake Local Area Inspections, which concentrate on assessing the SFRS's provision of its responsibilities to local communities, to ensure robust delivery of service to those it serves.
-The second type of inspection covers more specifically focused service-wide assessment on nationally identified key themes of SFRS business.
-In addition, the Inspectorate may from time to time respond to investigate unplanned events under the description of 'significant incidents' or otherwise.
-These can be either self-directed by the Chief Inspector or where Scottish Ministers have directed the Chief Inspector to carry out an Inquiry.
+In addition, the Inspectorate may from to time respond to investigate unplanned events under the description of 'significant incidents' or otherwise.
+These can be either self-directed or where Scottish Ministers have directed the Chief Inspector to carry out such an inquiry.